Mieczysław Fogg: Biography

 After the outbreak of World War II, Fogg remained in Warsaw, where he joined the underground Armia Krajowa.
 He gave concerts in the few cafes available to Poles under German occupation.
 During the Warsaw Uprising, he gave countless concerts both on the barricades, in hospitals and in the bomb shelters beneath the city.
 For his efforts to keep high the morale of the soldiers and civilians of the fighting city, he was awarded with some of the highest Polish decorations.
 Fogg was also one of the Polish Righteous among the Nations.
 He hid a Jewish family of Ivo Wesby in his apartment until the end of World War II.

 After the war, in 1945, he opened up his own cafe in the ruins of Warsaw.
 The cafe, located at 119 Marszałkowska Street, was the first music theatre opened after the war in the destroyed city and served as one of the very few centres of culture.
 However, the following year, it was nationalized by the new communist authorities of Poland and closed soon afterwards.
 Fogg continued to give hundreds of concerts in all parts of Poland and also headed his private music record firm Fogg Records, which shared the fate of Fogg's cafe in 1951.
 His popularity as a singer remained high and in 1958 he was again chosen the most popular Polish singer by the audience of the Polish Radio – 20 years after he was given the same title for the first time.

 He continued to give concerts almost until his death in 1990.
 Throughout his 60-year long career, he gave more than 16,000 of them in all countries of Europe, Brasil, Israel, Ceylon, New Zealand, Australia, Canada and the US.
 His everlasting popularity led to the creation of a number of anecdotes.
 In one of them, the Polish archaeologists supposedly discovered an Egyptian mummy.
 After they unfolded it, they were surprised by the mummy asking a short question: "Is Fogg still giving concerts?"

-Mieczysław Fogg died in Warsaw on 3 September 1990 and is buried at the Bródno Cemetery.
+Mieczysław Fogg died in Warsaw on 3 September 1990 and is buried at the Bródno Cemetery, Warsaw with his wife and son.